NicholasETerry/Nicholas_E_Terry_CapStone_Project/README.md

 This project used ASP.NET MVC , C# , REST , JavsScript, Html, CSS
 This project was worked on for 10 days and will not be updated.
+I plan to take this idea and recreate this project from the ground up utilizing what I learned.